ACallglad/Social_Distancing_Analyser-with-Face-Mask_detection/README.md

 ---
 ### **Build and Run Docker Image**

 The object detection model pipeline is based on [YOLOv4](https://github.com/AlexeyAB/darknet) and its dependencies, compilation, and configuration are packaged in a Docker Image.
-Before continuing, make sure you have [Docker](https://docs.docker.com/get-docker/), [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker), and **440 Nvidia Drivers** installed in your system.
+Before continuing, make sure you have [Docker](https://docs.docker.com/get-docker/), [Nvidia Docker](https://github.com/NVIDIA/nvidia-docker), and **Nvidia GPU cluster** access given to our system.

 To run the Social Distancing Analyser Docker Image, just run the bash script ```start.sh```.
 If it's the first time probably is going to take a while, so, go for a soda and watch a series chapter or have a look at the meme zone for fun.